 - 6. Can I recover punitive damages for insurance bad faith in Nevada?

 Insurance is a contract between the insurance carrier and the policy holder.
-All contracts in Nevada contain an implied covenant of good faith and fair dealing.1
+All insurance contracts in Nevada contain an implied covenant of good faith and fair dealing.1

 - Promptly and fairly investigate claims to determine who is liable,